xmppo/xmpp-php/README.md

 ## Init
 In order to start using the library you first need to instantiate a new `Options` class.
 Everything except setting a port number is required.
 If omitted, port will default to `5222` which is XMPP default.
+Username can be either bare JID, in which case you will probably have to run `$client->setResource()` (see below), or it can be in form `JID/resource` in which case resource will be automatically parsed and sent to server.

 ```
 $options = new Options();